 If you post information to public parts of our websites or to our social media pages, you acknowledge that such information (including your personal information) may be available to be viewed by the public.
 You should use discretion in deciding what information you upload to such sites.

-9. Does personal and/or health information leave Australia?
+9. Does personal and/or health information leave the United States?

 Except as described in this section, we do not generally disclose your personal and/or health information outside of the country you reside.